 Employers who are doing this right are evaluating their mental health networks for actual availability, not just headcount, and adding EAP (Employee Assistance Program) layers that give employees real, immediate access — not a 1-800 number.

 Bank of America’s 2026 Workplace Benefits Report found that employees under financial stress are 4.1 times more likely to be actively job hunting.
-The 401(k) is table stakes.
-What’s moving the needle now is financial wellness programming: emergency savings tools, student loan assistance, and FSA/HSA education.
+The fix that actually moves the needle isn’t another brochure — it’s real money showing up in their paychecks.
+And that’s where smart plan design quietly wins for everyone.

-The payroll angle: Pre-tax benefit elections — FSA contributions, health premiums through a Section 125 plan — reduce employees’ taxable wages.
-That means lower FICA on both sides of the ledger.
-Financial wellness programming and smart plan design aren’t just retention tools.
-They’re a payroll tax strategy.
+The payroll angle: Pre-tax benefit elections run through a Section 125 plan reduce employees’ taxable wages — lowering FICA on both sides of the ledger.
+Done right, your benefits stop being a cost line and start helping to fund themselves.

 3. Choice and Personalization